 We will continue to provide information and needs to our Vestry so they can make informed decisions about participating with them.
 We will continue to provide speakers at Fifth Sunday joint services.
 We will also plan and implement service projects for some organizations.
 We get input from congregation members about organizations they would like us to check into.

-Meetings: We meet the first Wednesday of each month at 10 am.
+Meetings: We meet the fourth Monday of each month at 11 am.
 We meet at Hungars Parish house.

 Contact: Contact the Church Office or committee chair, Nancy Gonzalez (757-678-7562 or firstname.lastname@example.org).

 Third Sunday of each month at Christ Church - provide food and clothing to migrant workers and families.

 This month, the Outreach Committee made the following disbursements on behalf of Hungars Cure Parish:

 $ 1,000.00 to the Rev. Harry W. and Mrs. Catherine D. Crandall Scholarship (E.S.C.C.)

 $ 500.00 to the Dos Santos Ministry